PX4/PX4-Autopilot/nuttx/configs/z16f2800100zcog/README.txt

          the end of the lines after a line continuation (\ ^M).
 If these trailing bad characters are manually eliminated, then the build will succeed on the next try.
+      d.
+Hmmm... when last tested, there some missing .obj files in arch/z16/src.
+         A little additional TLC might be needed to get a reliable Windows native build.

 pashello
 --------